way2verify/Way2Verify/README.md

         compile 'sun.way2online.way2verify:way2verify:1.0.2'

                             (or)
-        implementation 'sun.way2online.way2verify:way2verify:1.0.2' if you are using Android Studio 3.0
+        implementation 'sun.way2online.way2verify:way2verify:1.0.2' if you are using Android Studio version 3.0

 Note: We recommend  you to use